Coming to Snohomish School District schools on February 27th through March 3rd, 2023!

 As the program became more popular contributions from churches, service clubs, PTA groups, and individuals were donated.
 These donations were originally made through the District.
 In 1983, a popular teacher at Central School, James Hansen, passed away.
 He and his wife, Helen, had been strong supporters of the shoe fund, and Helen gave a generous bequest in Jim’s memory.
 Mr. Hansen was known to have always kept his desk stocked with clean dry socks for any student who might need them and packed an extra sandwich every day for any student who didn’t have a lunch.
 He wanted to keep all his students warm, comfortable and ready to learn in the classroom.

-Donations made to the Hansen Shoe Fund in 2017 will allow the Foundation to purchase more than 275 pairs of new shoes for our District’s children.
+Donations made to the Hansen Shoe Fund will allow the Foundation to purchase many pairs of new shoes for our district’s children.
 For many of these students, the shoes they receive through the Hansen Shoe Fund are the only new shoes they will receive during the year.
 These new shoes make a difference in a child’s ability to play on the playground, provide warmth and protection from winter elements, but most importantly they provide the child with dignity and self-confidence.
 Instead of worrying about the holes in the soles of their shoes a child can spend that energy learning.

 Since its inception the Hansen Shoe Fund has donated thousands of pairs of shoes to qualifying students.
 Due to the generosity of our community members, local businesses, teachers, school parent teacher organizations, and our students that empty their piggy banks and pockets each year, the Hansen Shoe Fund has continued to have a greater impact on the educational success and happiness of our children year after year.